nnoel2626/e15/independent-study/README.md

 ```PHP
  "composer dump-autoload"
 ```

-Refer to the Laravel documentation if you need further assistance. <https://Laravel.com/docs/7.x/packages/>

 + The next step is to declare the new class name in a service provider.
 Go to Config/app and register the form-contact provider class to the provider classes like so: